UML-Cyber-Security/ccdc2026/Platform-Linux/Service Documentation/LogonTracer/Automating LogonTracer with Ansible .md

 ## 2. Export Logs on AD - extract.yml

 This play is executed first.
-It exports the filtered Security logs that LogonTracer needs.
+It exports the filtered Security Logs that LogonTracer needs.
 Files created:

 - `AD_Local_<timestamp>.evtx`